 Students admitted to the Honors Program will be enrolled in Classical Studies 360 for Semester I. Requirements for admission to Classical Studies 370 for Semester II, as well as other procedures and requirements are listed below.
 All honors candidates have a one-hour oral exam on their work shortly after they have handed in their theses in the late spring.

 Please do not hesitate to consult the Chair or any member of the department for advice and help as you consider admission to the Honors Program.

 Deadlines and Procedures

-- Students are required to submit the application material by the last day of classes of the spring term of their junior year.
+- Students are required to submit the application material by email to their project advisor by the last day of classes of the spring term of their junior year.

 - Selection to the Honors program and admission to 360 (Senior thesis research) is by application and vote of the departmental committee, normally upon the recommendation of an advisor.

 - The advisor and the honors candidate shall meet on a regular basis (normally every week or second week at regularly scheduled meetings).